-Harry Haskell Lew (1884-1963), black, born in Pawtucketville, son of William Adrastus Lew and Isabelle Frances Delaney.
+Harry Haskell Lew (1884-1963) was born in Pawtucketville, son of William Adrastus Lew and Isabelle Frances Delaney.
 Lew married Florence Genevieve Smith, December 6, 1908.
 They lived in Pawtucketville and raised five children: Margaret, Eleanor, William, Phyllis, and Frances.

-His family had a long history in the struggle for racial equality Massachusetts.
-His great, great grandfather, Barzillai Lew was a free black man who purchased the freedom of his future wife, Dinah Bowman, for $400.
+The Lew family had a long history in the struggle for racial equality Massachusetts.
+His great-great-grandfather, Barzillai Lew was a free black man who purchased the freedom of his future wife, Dinah Bowman, for $400.
 A gifted musician, he served in the Revolutionary War, as a soldier and fifer at the Battle of Bunker Hill, and later at General Burgoyne’s surrender after the Battle of Saratoga.
 His great-great-aunt Lucy Lew and her husband Thomas Dalton were civil rights activists in Boston.
-The home of his grandparents, Adrastus Lew and Elizabeth Freeman, was a stop on the Underground Railroad.
+The home of his grandparents, Adrastus Lew and Elizabeth Freeman was a stop on the Underground Railroad.
 His father, William Adrastus Lew, was a delegate to the 1891 Equal Rights Convention in Boston.
-His sister Teresa Lew was a salutatorian at Lowell High School in 1912; and his brother Gerard was co-founder of Chicago’s DuSable Museum of African American History in 1961.

 Known from childhood as “Bucky,” after graduating from gramma school, he went to work at his father’s dry cleaning business.
 At 14, he joined the Lowell YMCA "young employed boys" basketball team.
 His team were state champions for the four years he played with them from 1898-1902.
 In 1902, he was recruited by Lowell's Pawtucketville Athletic Club "PAC" of the New England Basketball League, and Lew became the first professional black basketball player in the Unites States.
 Due to the racial climate at the time, the team manager initially didn’t put Lew on the court.
 Even when injuries hit the team, the manager chose to play four Pawtucketville players against the opposing five-person team.
 When the PAC team started losing, supporters called for Lew be put into the game.
 Lew finally played his first game on November 2, 1902.

-Interview with reporter Gerry Finn, Springfield Union, April 2, 1958.
-Lew reminisced about that first game:
+In an iterview with reporter Gerry Finn, of the Springfield Union, on April 2, 1958, Lew reminisced about that first game:

 The New England League changed its name to the New England Association and disbanded after the 1905 season.
-For more than twenty years, Lew barnstormed around New England with teams he organized.
+For more than twenty-five years, Lew barnstormed around New England showcasing his talents.
+On January 4, 1922, the Lowell Sun reported on the Lowell Textile Institute, Basketball Team’s season and their new coach Bucky Lew.

-During his years as a barnstormer, Lew encountered racism, according to.
-Gerard O'Connor (retired University of Massachusetts Lowell, English professor), whose father Dan was a teammate, tells the story of a crowd heckling Lew throughout the first half.
+During his years as a barnstormer, Lew encountered racism, according to Gerard O'Connor, whose father Dan was a teammate.
+He tells the story of a crowd heckling Lew throughout the first half.

 “My father went back out to the court at halftime and... told them he's the most decent guy and we're not going to take it," O'Connor said.
 "When they came back to play, not a word.”